shelleywong/CSCI211-Course-Materials/CURE-E/stemEM.md

 ## Process

+Consider the following questions and write your responses in this [CURE-E STEM Entrepreneurial Mindset Google Survey](https://docs.google.com/forms/d/e/1FAIpQLSe7BBp9B9kyhKBwK6XmhJkmJgv4HsINbdwtmP4O9koM-K9U2g/viewform?usp=sf_link).
+You will need to use your Chico State username and password (it may help to open up a private browser so you're not already logged in to your personal account).<br>

 Think of a time when you used one of the Entrepreneurial Mindsets:

 * What Entrepreneurial Mindset did you apply?
 What situation did you apply the Entrepreneurial Mindset to?